TheZoidMaster/TheZoidMaster/README.md

 # hi i'm zoid :wave:
-welcome to the hellhole that is my github profile. you cant find much here because most of my projects are private until i deem them ready for the public. most, if not all of my stuff is wip. even me.
+welcome to the hellhole that is my github profile. you cant find much here because most of my projects are private until i deem them ready for the public. most, if not all of my stuff is wip.
 ## stuff im interested in:
-* languages like python, lua, c#, typescript, and javascript. (i know more than this but i dont use them much at all)
+* languages like python, lua, c#, typescript, and java. (i know more than this but i dont use them much at all)
-* games such as (but ofc not limited to) minecraft, roblox, some vr stuff like beat saber, and staring at the ceiling until i question why i exist. yknow, the regular stuff.
+* games such as (but ofc not limited to) minecraft, roblox, and some vr stuff like beat saber.
 * absolutely destroying things. watching computers break is quite fun ([rtc](https://redscientist.com/rtc) my beloved)
 * music, music, and more music (more specifically, tally hall and similar ig)
 * art. i still need to convince myself to start learning but art is cool :3